Your Child's Pediatric Epilepsy Program Appointment

 Outpatient consultations for epilepsy second opinions

-If your child is already under the care of a neurologist for seizures or epilepsy and you are interested in receiving a second opinion from a CHOP neurologist specializing in seizures and epilepsy, please call 215-590-1719 and ask for Emily Thomas.
-Appointments can be offered at our Main Campus in Philadelphia as well as several satellite sites in both Pennsylvania and New Jersey.
+If your child is already under the care of a neurologist for seizures or epilepsy and you are interested in receiving a second opinion from a neurologist in CHOP's Neuroscience Center specializing in seizures and epilepsy, please call 215-590-1719.
+Appointments can be offered at our Main Campus in Philadelphia as well as at several satellite sites in both Pennsylvania and New Jersey.

 Please follow the instructions listed here, and call us with any questions.
-After we receive this information, we will call you to schedule your child's appointment.
 Expect a CHOP EEG to be performed immediately prior to the initial consultation, even if you had a recent EEG performed locally.

 Scheduled inpatient admissions